ATL64/Create-story-plots-with-language-models/README.md

 2. Specify how many iterations of the loop should be run.
 This can be changed in ```experiment.py``` in the first line of the main script.
 3. Run the ```experiment.py``` file from the terminal
 4. You will be able to see logs, conversations and summaries for each of the loops in the corresponding folders
 5. If you want to re-run, delete all logs from those folders.
 I included example logs in the repo, so delete those before your first run.
+Before every run, those folders need to be emptied.

 ## Method